genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 4. Once the Resource daemon starts, you can start the processes you wish to have running.

 ### User name and password
-Using the repo you [cloned](https://github.com/genesiscommunitysuccess/devtraining-seed), by default the following will be your login details:
+Using the repo you [cloned](https://github.com/genesiscommunitysuccess/devtraining-seed), the following will be your login details:

 - Username: JaneDee
-- Password: beONneON*74 (This is encrypted in the user.csv file.)
+- Password: beONneON*74 (This is encrypted in the **user.csv** file.)

-However, after the first Build and Deploy, you got to add the default login data into the application.
-You can load data into the application using the Genesis IntelliJ Plugin as [explained](../../../server/tooling/intellij-plugin/#loading-data-into-the-application).
+However, after the first Build and Deploy, you added the default login data into the application.
+You can load data into the application using the Genesis IntelliJ Plugin, as explained in the [documentation for the plugin](../../../server/tooling/intellij-plugin/#loading-data-into-the-application).

-To do that find the **USER.csv** file (it is inside the *server/jvm/alpha-site-specific/src/main/resources/data* folder), right click **USER.csv**, and then click on `Import CSV(s) to Genesis` as the image below.
+To do that, find the **USER.csv** file (this is inside the **server/jvm/alpha-site-specific/src/main/resources/data** folder), right-click **USER.csv**, and then click on `Import CSV(s) to Genesis` as you can see in the image below.

 ![Genesis Install](/img/intellij-sendIt-USERcsv.png)